GetVisibility/sre-test/README.md

 # A nomad job description for the SRE technical test

-This repository represents a nomad job description for an nginx web server running on the port 8090.
+This repository represents a nomad job description for a dockerized nginx web server.